-SECTION I: BACKGROUND INFORMATION A. REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): June 7, 2018 B. DISTRICT OFFICE FILE NAME AND NUMBER.
+SECTION I: BACKGROUND INFORMATION

+REPORT COMPLETION DATE FOR APPROVED JURISDICTIONAL DETERMINATION (JD): June 3, 2020

-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: DISTRICT: NAO FILE NAME: Tom's Creek Preparation Plant PROJECT NUMBER: 2018-0981 PROJECT LOCATION AND BACKGROUND INFORMATION: County/parish/borough: Wise City: Coeburn State:VA Center coordinates of site (lat/long in degree decimal format): Lat.
-36.9783° N, Long. -82.4448° W. Universal Transverse Mercator: Name of nearest waterbody: Toms Creek Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Clinch River Name of watershed or Hydrologic Unit Code (HUC): 0601020505 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
-D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 6/7/18 Field Determination.
-Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER:NAO-2020-00657-rhs Route 15 Widening C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: Virginia County/parish/borough: Loudoun City: Center coordinates of site (lat/long in degree decimal format): Lat.
+39.155865° N, Long.
+77.539903° W. Universal Transverse Mercator: Zone 18N - 279,710m East, 4,307,636m North Name of nearest waterbody: Limestone Branch Distance: 0 ft.
+Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Potomac River Name of watershed or Hydrologic Unit Code (HUC): 020700080403 Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
+D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): ☐ Office (Desk) Determination.
+Date: ☐ Field Determination.
+Date(s): May 14, 2020 CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are no "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the ew area.
 [Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There Are no "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area:

-Non-wetland waters: linear feet: width (ft) and/or acres Wetlands: acres.

-c.
-Limits (boundaries) of jurisdiction based on: Pick List

-Elevation of established OHWM (if known):n/a.
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: 12,896 linear feet: 2-20 width (ft) and/or 6.84 acres.
+Wetlands: 1.38 acres. c.
+Limits (boundaries) of jurisdiction based on: 1987 Delineation Manual Elevation of established OHWM (if known):

-2. Non-regulated waters/wetlands (check if applicable):3
+Non-regulated waters/wetlands (check if applicable):

 Potentially jurisdictional waters and/or wetlands were assessed within the review area and determined to be not jurisdictional.
-Explain: Waters/wetlands are isolated.
+Explain: E-1 is a non-tidal drainage ditches excavated in uplands to convey stormwater which are not generally considered to be waters of the U.S. .

-1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.
+&lt;sup>1 Boxes checked below shall be supported by completing the appropriate sections in Section III below.

-2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).
+&lt;sup>2 For purposes of this form, an RPW is defined as a tributary that is not a TNW and that typically flows year-round or has continuous flow at least "seasonally" (e.g., typically 3 months).

-Supporting documentation is presented in Section III.F.
+&lt;sup>3 Supporting documentation is presented in Section III.F.